STATE OF THE FINANCES

 Tackling the state of the finances to get Western Australia back on track.

-The McGowan Labor Government is delivering a jobs focused agenda, with responsible financial management and fair budget repair measures which will deliver sustainable expense growth, an operating surplus and lower debt by 2020-21, which will lead to net debt reduction over time.
+The McGowan Labor Government is delivering a jobs focused agenda, with responsible financial management and fair Budget repair measures which will deliver sustainable expense growth and an operating surplus by 2020-21, which will lead to net debt reduction over time.

 State Finances at a Glance

 - Underlying general government expense growth of just 2.4% in 2017-18.

 - Net debt forecast to peak at 30 June 2020, with an operating surplus forecast in 2020-21.

 - $3.5 billion in Budget repair measures fairly distributed across the Western Australian community including the public sector and the corporate sector.

 - $5 billion write down in revenue since the Pre-election Financial Projections Statement (PFPS), largely offset by $3.5 billion in new Budget repair measures.